Expressions and Variables

 {{console.log('Hello World!')}}

 This will log 'Hello World' into your JavaScript console at runtime.
-Expressions can be used anywhere custom input is allowed within the test.
-For example, the value of an input action, the pre- or post-script code for a test, a selector override, or a verification override.
-Expressions are explicitly expected on a VerifyVariable action type and the code that gets executed to verify a variable.
-It will behave similarly to a Custom JS action passing or failing the step based on the response.
+Expressions can be used wherever custom input is allowed within the test.
+For example, in the value of an Input Action, in the Pre- or Post-Script code for a test, in a Selector Override, or in a Verification Override.
+Expressions are explicitly expected in a VerifyVariable Action and contain the code that gets executed to verify a variable.
+They will behave similarly to a Custom JS Action, passing or failing the step based on the response.

 What is a Variable?

-A Variable at its most basic is something that stands in to represent other data.
-The variable stands in where you have a piece of data that can be changed for various testing purposes.
+A Variable, at its most basic, is something that stands in to represent other data.
+It stands in where you have a piece of data that can be changed for various testing purposes.
 Variables can be used in place of site credentials, order numbers, cookies, and more.

-The system has two scopes of variables: Local and Project.
-Local variables are only accessible within a single test.
-These are the most common type of variables when you want dynamic data for running the test, but you don't want parallel executions of that or other tests to interfere with the data.
-Project variables are accessible across all tests within that project.
-They are scoped to the project's environment.
+1. Local Variables: Variables with local scope are declared within a test case, they are only accessible within a single test and are typically used for temporary storage, these are the most common types of variables for dynamic data when running the test, but you don't want parallel executions of that or other tests to interfere with the data

 {{fze.project.yourEmailVariableName}}

-Variables must not have spaces and must be valid JavaScript names, accessible via the '.' notation for object access.
+Variables cannot have spaces and must be valid JavaScript names, accessible via the '.' notation for object access.

 What is a Function?

-A Function is one of the fundamental building blocks in JavaScript; a statement that returns specific output based on your input.
+A Function is a reusable block of code that performs a specific task or set of tasks and can take in parameters, execute a series of statements, and return a value.
 We use functions to allow access to certain types of data via predefined methods.
-In the fze object, in addition to variables, a set of functions are available to you:
+In the fze object, in addition to variables, a set of functions are available to users, as follows:

 fze.action([action_id]).[attribute] // allows you to access previously executed actions' data